-SEMrush is easily one of the most popular SEO suite among WordPress developers using which you can gather competitive intelligence on your competitors’ analytics, insights and advertising strategies.
+SEMrush is easily one of the most popular SEO suites among WordPress developers using which you can gather competitive intelligence on your competitors’ analytics, insights, and advertising strategies.
 By gathering this data and analyzing it, you’ll be able to improve your own SEO.
 Complete site SEO audit is one of the most popular tools offered by SEMrush.

 It also provides you with a list of websites from where you can easily gain backlinks.
 If this fires up your interest, you can give it a test drive for FREE.

 If you are using Google Analytics to view your real-time stats and keep track of visitors to your website, manage universal tracking, page level analytics, eCommerce & ads tracking, custom dimensions and event tracking, then you should definitely check out this plugin.
 With more than 15 million downloads, MonsterInsights is the most popular Google Analytics plugin for WordPress.